omearae/CSE-701-Elizabeth-OMeara/project2ElizabethOMeara/project2ElizabethOMeara.md

 ` least_square_data_event_time_SIR[i] = event_time_SIR[i]; `\
 ` } `

-Lastly, the least squares method is used to estimate the growth rate r.
+Lastly, the least squares method is used to estimate the growth rate `r`.
 An example of this is shown for the SIR model, however the same method is used for the SEIR model except with the corresponding SEIR vectors.

 ` double sum_least_square_data_incidence{accumulate(least_square_data_incidence.begin(), least_square_data_incidence.end(), 0)}; `\
 ` double sum_least_square_data_event_time_SIR{accumulate(least_square_data_event_time_SIR.begin(), least_square_data_event_time_SIR.end(), 0)}; `\